microsoft/openenclave-extra-samples/proprietary_secure_channel/README.md

       process_encrypted_msg(enclave_b, encrypted_msg, encrypted_msg_size);
       ```

-   7. Free the resource used, including the host memory allocated by the enclaves and the enclaves themselves
+   8. Free the resources used, including the host memory allocated by the enclaves and the enclaves themselves

       For example: